 Education and children’s rights

-Christian churches (particularly) play a central role in the provision of education.
-The government gives an annual subsidy to all private primary and secondary education institutions, including those operated by religious denominations.
-There are also several religious universities.
+The government provides subsidies to all private primary and secondary education institutions, including those operated by religious denominations.
+Unlike public schools, private schools may offer religious education.

 Family, community and society